dacrab/craftops/USAGE_GUIDE.md

 1. Visit the mod page on Modrinth
 2. Copy the URL or find the project ID in the URL
 3. Add to your configuration file
-4. Run `mmu update-mods` to download
+4. Run `craftops update-mods` to download

 **Version Compatibility:**
 - Automatically filters by Minecraft version